 In reviewing this book one feels almost compelled to interact with Gray North's foreword, because he makes some rather extreme claims in it regarding the book itself, and the position it espouses.
 For this reason, many of my comments, while pertaining to the book, will be written with North's foreword in mind.
 Having recently read North's “Crossed Fingers,” I found the foreword to be incredibly weak, and I don't use that word lightly.
 In "Crossed Fingers," he speaks harshly against seminaries with accreditation, and mocks the PhD as an invention of liberal German education (He has one).
-Then, in this volume, after sweeping some Premillennialist opponent aside, he puts a snarky comment in the footnotes implying that the man is small potatoes and shouldn't be taken seriously because he teaches as some "obscure" seminary that is even accredited.
+Then, in this volume, after sweeping some Premillennialist opponent aside, he puts a snarky comment in the footnotes implying that the man is small potatoes and shouldn't be taken seriously because he teaches as some "obscure" seminary that isn't even accredited.
 He imputes beliefs to Premillennial and Amillennial folk that are simply not true.
 For a guy who talks about God's Law so much, he plays fast and loose with the 9th Commandment.
 He lets you know that Amillennialism has been the standard position of the Church for most of her existence.
 But he's fine with glibly kicking it to the curb because no one, in his estimation, has written a book on the scale of Gentry's.
 I fail to see how that is an argument at all.
 But the whole force of his argument seems to be that Gentry's book can make postmillennialism happen even if it isn't true because no one else could ever write a better eschatology book.
 I would have liked to see Gentry say something like "The views expressed in the foreword do not necessarily represent the views of the author."

 If one were to believe Gary North's foreword, this should be the mother of all eschatology books.
 It isn't.
 And I hate to break it to Mr. North, but neither I nor anyone else is on the hook to write a point by point refutation of Mr. Gentry's book to make that assertion.
 There are good, standard works on Amillennialism, for instance (Hendrickson, Riddlebarger, Cox), which neither North nor Gentry has taken on point by point, which they nonetheless reject.
 That knife cuts both ways.